Caring for our more unusual patients

 The microchipping procedure is very quick, lasting only a few seconds, and can be carried out almost painlessly.
 Many pets are not even aware that it has happened.
 Your pet can be chipped during a routine consultation, or during a surgical procedure if you let us know in advance.

 It’s a small price to pay for the knowledge that your pet can be traced and returned to you in the event that they ever go missing.

 For more information about microchipping, or to book an appointment for your pet, please call us on 0208 300 8111.

 As much as we’d undoubtedly like them to stay around forever, eventually the time will come for you to have to say goodbye to your pet.
 This is an understandably distressing experience for any owner, and here at Parkvets we have a series of measures in place to help make it as stress-free as possible for you.

-Our staff are specially trained to help you plan any arrangements necessary after your pet’s passing – all you have to do is let us know what you’d prefer and we’ll take care of the rest for you.
+Our staff are specially trained through Compassion Understood to help you prepare for your pet’s passing and to plan any arrangements necessary afterwards – all you have to do is let us know what you’d prefer and we’ll take care of the rest for you.

 What’s more, we can guarantee that there will always be someone at our hospital for you to talk to if you ever need a little extra support – 24 hours a day, 7 days a week – who will be happy to give you as much time as you need.

 For more information about our euthanasia and pet cremation services, please download the PDF file Saying Goodbye.